Crohn's disease: Cardiovascular and circulatory

-Children and adults with IBD have been rarely (<1%) reported developing pleuropericarditis either at initial presentation or during active or quiescent disease.
+Children and adults with IBD have rarely (<1%) reported developing pleuropericarditis either at initial presentation or during active or quiescent disease.
 The pathogenesis of pleuropericarditis is unknown, although certain medications (e.g., sulfasalazine and mesalamine derivatives) have been implicated in some cases.
 The clinical presentation may include chest pain, dyspnea, or in severe cases pericardial tamponade requiring rapid drainage.
 Nonsteroidal anti-inflammatory drugs have been used as therapy, although this should be weighed against the hypothetical risk of exacerbating the underlying IBD.

 In rare cases, cardiomyopathy, endocarditis, and myocarditis have been described.

 Crohn's disease also increases the risk of blood clots; painful swelling of the lower legs can be a sign of deep venous thrombosis, while difficulty breathing may be a result of pulmonary embolism.

 Respiratory

 Laryngeal involvement in inflammatory bowel disease is extremely rare.
 Only 12 cases of laryngeal involvement in Crohn's disease have been reported as of 2019.
 Moreover, only one case of laryngeal manifestations in ulcerative colitis has been reported as of the same date.
 Nine people complained of difficulty in breathing due to edema and ulceration from the larynx to the hypopharynx.
 Hoarseness, sore throat, and odynophagia are other symptoms of laryngeal involvement of Crohn's disease.

 Considering extraintestinal manifestations of Crohn's disease, those involving the lung are relatively rare.
-However, there is a wide array of lung manifestations, ranging from subclinical alterations, airway diseases and lung parenchymal diseases to pleural diseases and drug-related diseases.
+However, there is a wide array of lung manifestations, ranging from subclinical alterations, airway diseases, and lung parenchymal diseases to pleural diseases and drug-related diseases.
 The most frequent manifestation is bronchial inflammation and suppuration with or without bronchiectasis.
 There are a number of mechanisms by which the lungs may become involved in Crohn's disease.
 These include the same embryological origin of the lung and gastrointestinal tract by ancestral intestine, similar immune systems in the pulmonary and intestinal mucosa, the presence of circulating immune complexes and auto-antibodies, and the adverse pulmonary effects of some drugs.
 A complete list of known pulmonary manifestations include: fibrosing alveolitis, pulmonary vasculitis, apical fibrosis, bronchiectasis, bronchitis, bronchiolitis, tracheal stenosis, granulomatous lung disease, and abnormal pulmonary function.